cmry/omesa/README.rst

     $ python3 ./app.wsgi

 And follow the ``localhost`` link that is shown to access the web app.
-Please note that it's all very unstable.
-Bug reports are welcome though.
+Please note that this part can be quite unstable.
+Bug reports are welcome.

 Dependencies